 ALSO READUS should stop new dumping probe on solar products: China China imposes anti-dumping duty on India's tertiary butylhydroquinone China wants US to properly handle solar disputes Govt may slap anti-dumping duty on a bulk drug from EU cos Anti dumping duty on rubber chemical extended for one more year

+A total of 3,500 Mw of solar power projects have been tendered out by various agencies in the country and there was no provision to absorb the increase in cost from anti-dumping duties, it has said.
+Sources say the ministry of new and renewable energy has also opposed imposition of anti-dumping duty.
 Under the first batch of the second phase of JNNSM, power producers are required to meet the domestic content requirement.
 The US has taken India to the World Trade Organisation for this clause, which seeks to incentivise domestic manufacturers.
 India has a cell manufacturing capacity of 1,212 Mw.
 Moser Bayer, XL Energy, Tata Solar and Bharat Heavy Electricals are among the prominent ones.